anvaka/ngraph.redis/README.md

 This is all only theory.
 There is no implementation yet.
 Your feedback is welcome.

+# Update

+I think I'm going to pivot from requirements below.
+Will focus on memory footprint first, even if it will lead to giving up on `TYPE` idea.

 ## Requirements

 Evaluate redis as a storage for large directed graphs.